hwasly/plugins/README.md

 individual chunks for each src/ directory so that they can be reviewed separately and also be applied remotely.

-When an OPNsense release is built, the plugins are automatically added to the final package repository.
+When an HWasly release is built, the plugins are automatically added to the final package repository.

 The most useful Makefile targets and their purpose is described